bigb0sss/Patlabor/README.md

 # Patlabor
-This Python tool will help finding "main_arena" offset value for both 32-bit and 64-bit libc.so.6.
+This Python tool will help finding a "main_arena" offset value for both 32-bit and 64-bit libc.so.6.

 Tested up to libc version 2.29.